nayopu/AI-Scientist/README.md

 ### Supported Models and API Keys

-We support a wide variety of models through multiple APIs.
-The model specification follows a unified format: `api:model_name`.
+The system uses environment variables to configure the LLM model and API keys.
+The model is specified through the `AI_SCIENTIST_MODEL` environment variable in the format `provider:model_name`.
 For example:
 - `openai:gpt-4o-mini`
 - `openrouter:llama-3.1-405b-instruct`
 - `anthropic:claude-3-5-sonnet-20240620`